ZetaPhase/BetaGo/README.md

 ## License and Copyrights

-&copy; 2016 ZetaPhase Technologies.
+&copy; 2016 Xeliot.
 All Rights Reserved.
 &copy; 2016 0xFireball.
 All Rights Reserved. - (Outside Collaborator)

 Licensed under the GPLv3.